CfnUserPoolClient

 • prevent_user_existence_errors (Optional[str]) – Errors and responses that you want Amazon Cognito APIs to return during authentication, account confirmation, and password recovery when the user doesn’t exist in the user pool.
 When set to ENABLED and the user doesn’t exist, authentication returns an error indicating either the username or password was incorrect.
 Account confirmation and password recovery return a response indicating a code was sent to a simulated destination.
 When set to LEGACY , those APIs return a UserNotFoundException exception if the user doesn’t exist in the user pool.
 Valid values include: - ENABLED - This prevents user existence-related errors. - LEGACY - This represents the early behavior of Amazon Cognito where user existence related errors aren’t prevented.
 Defaults to LEGACY when you don’t provide a value.

 • read_attributes (Optional[Sequence[str]]) – The list of user attributes that you want your app client to have read access to.
 After your user authenticates in your app, their access token authorizes them to read their own attribute value for any attribute in this list.
 An example of this kind of activity is when your user selects a link to view their profile information.
-Your app makes a GetUser API request to retrieve and display your user’s profile data.
 When you don’t specify the ReadAttributes for your app client, your app can read the values of email_verified , phone_number_verified , and the Standard attributes of your user pool.
 When your user pool app client has read access to these default attributes, ReadAttributes doesn’t return any information.
 Amazon Cognito only populates ReadAttributes in the API response if you have specified your own custom set of read attributes.

 • refresh_token_validity (Union[int, float, None]) – The refresh token time limit.
 After this limit expires, your user can’t use their refresh token.
 To specify the time unit for RefreshTokenValidity as seconds , minutes , hours , or days , set a TokenValidityUnits value in your API request.
 For example, when you set RefreshTokenValidity as 10 and TokenValidityUnits as days , your user can refresh their session and retrieve new access and ID tokens for 10 days.
 The default time unit for RefreshTokenValidity in an API request is days.
 You can’t set RefreshTokenValidity to 0.
 If you do, Amazon Cognito overrides the value with the default value of 30 days.
 Valid range is displayed below in seconds.
 If you don’t specify otherwise in the configuration of your app client, your refresh tokens are valid for 30 days.

-• token_validity_units (Union[IResolvable, TokenValidityUnitsProperty, Dict[str, Any], None]) – The units in which the validity times are represented.
-The default unit for RefreshToken is days, and default for ID and access tokens are hours.
+• token_validity_units (Union[IResolvable, TokenValidityUnitsProperty, Dict[str, Any], None]) – The units that validity times are represented in.
+The default unit for refresh tokens is days, and the default for ID and access tokens are hours.

 • write_attributes (Optional[Sequence[str]]) – The list of user attributes that you want your app client to have write access to.
 After your user authenticates in your app, their access token authorizes them to set or modify their own attribute value for any attribute in this list.
-An example of this kind of activity is when you present your user with a form to update their profile information and they change their last name.
-Your app then makes an UpdateUserAttributes API request and sets family_name to the new value.
 When you don’t specify the WriteAttributes for your app client, your app can write the values of the Standard attributes of your user pool.
 When your user pool has write access to these default attributes, WriteAttributes doesn’t return any information.
 Amazon Cognito only populates WriteAttributes in the API response if you have specified your own custom set of write attributes.
 If your app client allows users to sign in through an IdP, this array must include all attributes that you have mapped to IdP attributes.
 Amazon Cognito updates mapped attributes when users sign in to your application through an IdP.
 If your app client does not have write access to a mapped attribute, Amazon Cognito throws an error when it tries to update the attribute.
 For more information, see Specifying IdP Attribute Mappings for Your user pool .

 Methods